Use your cover letter to show the employer you can meet their business needs.

 - Not personalising or tailoring your cover letter.
 Lots of job seekers send the same cover letter to every employer.
 However, many of these generic applications end up in a recruiter’s bin.

 - Spelling and grammar mistakes.
-Mistakes in your cover letter tell employers that you don't care about the job.
+Having no mistakes in your cover letter demonstrates to employers your attention to detail and the care you took in writing your application.
 Employers aren’t perfect either and you will find job ads with spelling mistakes.
 That’s no excuse for not striving for a mistake-free cover letter.
 Always triple check your application before sending it out.

 - Not explaining how you would fit within the business.
 Review your cover letter from the employer’s point-of-view.
 Employers want applicants who understand them.
 Be clear about what you have to offer and how you can meet their needs.